arvidn/libtorrent/trunk/docs/manual.rst

 state of the torrent are not loaded from the resume data, but the states requested by this ``add_torrent_params`` will override it.

+If ``upload_mode`` is set to true, the torrent will be initialized in upload-mode, which means it will not make any piece requests.
+This state is typically entered on disk I/O errors, and if the torrent is also auto managed, it will be taken out of this state periodically.
+This mode can be used to avoid race conditions when adjusting priorities of pieces before allowing the torrent to start downloading.

 remove_torrent()
 ----------------